American Airlines raises checked bag fees, introduces lower price for overweight luggage

 Get ready to shell out a little more for your next checked bag on American Airlines.

 “Fuel has gone up quite a bit.
-That’s a big component of our costs when we’re carrying bags,” Scott Chandler, American’s senior vice president of revenue management and loyalty, said in an interview with USA TODAY.
+That’s a big component of our costs when we’re carrying bags,” Scott Chandler, American’s senior vice president of revenue management and loyalty, told USA TODAY.
 “We periodically look at all of our costs and where we can sort of help balance cost out with revenues.”

 Chandler emphasized that elite frequent flyers, co-branded credit card holders and premium cabin customers will continue to be eligible for free checked bags under the new program.
 However, he added that passengers would still have a more efficient experience at the airport if they registered those bags in advance.